 We’ve just completed our fourth structured ‘slow write’ this term and the complaints have dropped.
 The work that my group is producing is of much higher quality and they’re all very proud of themselves.
 They’ve also built up their SPaG (spelling, punctuation and grammar) knowledge as a positive side effect of this.

-I’ve attached a slow writing sheet – Mr. Bean at the dentist – slow writing task and example – that I use with my SEND group of 6 students at the end of a unit of work based on Mr. Bean.
-Basically, we watch a video clip of Mr. Bean getting up late for the dentist and I show students and example of slow writing to match this.
-Their task is to complete slow writing for the second half of the clip, following the set structure.
-While this isn’t really my kind of humour, Mr. Bean is a big hit with KS2 and SEND KS3 students, and the fact that they’re happy and engaged certainly helps!
+I’ve attached a slow writing sheet – Mr. Bean at the dentist – slow writing task and example – that I used with my SEND group at the end of a unit of work based on Mr. Bean.
+We watched a video clip of Mr. Bean getting up late for the dentist and I showed students examples of slow writing to match this.
+Their task was then to complete slow writing for the second half of the clip, following the set structure.
+While this isn’t really my kind of humour, I find that Mr. Bean is a MASSIVE hit with KS2 and SEND KS3 students so the fact that they’re happy and engaged certainly helps!
 Here’s the clip in full:

 I’ve also attached newly-made slow writing cards which I will be moving to next with my group.
 I think they will appreciate the act of being able to choose which technique to use depending on where they are in their writing, though I will ensure that they still cover a range of skills within the whole piece.

 Slow writing really is such a simple idea, but it has made a huge difference to the progress, skill, understanding and confidence of some very weak writers.
-I’d recommend this strategy to anyone!
+I will certainly be using this again.